This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 Hepatitis B reactivation has occurred in patients treated with anti-CD20 antibodies, which in some cases resulted in fulminant hepatitis, hepatic failure and death.

 Patients with active hepatitis B disease should not be treated with KESIMPTA.
-HBV screening should be performed in all patients before initiation of treatment.
+Hepatitis B virus (HBV) screening should be performed in all patients before initiation of treatment.
 As a minimum, screening should include hepatitis B surface antigen (HBsAg) and hepatitis B core antibody (HBcAb) testing.
 These can be complemented with other appropriate markers as per local guidelines.
 Patients with positive hepatitis B serology (either HBsAg or HBcAb) should consult a liver disease expert before the start of treatment and should be monitored and managed following local medical standards to prevent hepatitis B reactivation.

 Treatment of severely immunocompromised patients